Skip to main content

 UK consumer confidence falls for the first time since Q3 2022

 To understand spending sentiment better, our survey has been measuring consumer attitudes to spending in terms of expansionary and defensive behaviours.
-The results show that while on balance there is a higher proportion of consumers agreeing they have adopted more defensive behaviours, such as cutting down on luxury or treats and only spending on essentials, that net proportion is lower this quarter compared with the previous quarter.
-The same applies to expansionary behaviours such as spending more on experiences or spending more freely generally.
-While on balance there is a higher proportion of consumers disagreeing that they have adopted these more expansionary behaviours, the net proportion has reduced this quarter compared with the previous quarter.
+The results show that in Q3 there was a higher proportion of consumers agreeing they have adopted more defensive behaviours such as only spending on essentials or buying more food and drinks on discounts compared with the previous quarter.
+At the same time, the net proportion of consumers saying they have adopted expansionary behaviours such as spending more on experiences or spending more on luxuries and treat has dropped this quarter compared with the previous quarter.
+Overall, our data continues to suggest that consumer spending faces significant headwinds.

 Consumer spending in the last three months by category